 Output Parameters in SQL Stored Procedure Example 2

-Here, we declare a variable called @LastName as input parameter, and @EmployeeProfession of Varchar type as an Output parameter.
-Within the procedure, we are finding the Occupation of an employee whose last name is equal to the input parameter.
-Next, we are assigning the value to the Output parameter.
+Here, we declare a variable called @LastName as the input parameter and @EmployeeProfession of Varchar type as an Output parameter.
+Within the procedure, we find the Occupation of an employee whose last name is equal to the input parameter.
+Next, we assign the value to the Output parameter.

 CREATE PROCEDURE [dbo].[spEmployeeProfession] @LastName VARCHAR(50), @EmployeeProfession VARCHAR(50) OUTPUT AS BEGIN SELECT @EmployeeProfession = [Occupation] FROM [EmployeeDuplicates] WHERE [LastName] = @LastName END